AbdullahNauman/thenewboston-Responsive-Design/README.md

 ***

-Your local development environment is now ready.
-We can now [download and setup the project](https://github.com/thenewboston-developers/thenewboston-Social-Network/wiki/Forking-the-Repository).

-**You can now download the source code for the website so that you will have a copy for development.**
+You can now download the source code for the website so that you will have a copy for development.

-***

 ### Step 7